Zhang-VISLab/Zhang-VISLab.github.io/_pages/about.md

 ---

 # Recent News
+* 01/09/2021.
+Our 2nd workshop [Vision Applications & Solutions to Biased or Scarce Data](https://wvasbsd.github.io/2021/index.html) at WACV 2021 was held successfully.
 * 11/10/2020.
 One paper was accepted to **ACS Sensors**.
 * 10/11/2020.
 Three papers were accepted to **ICPR 2020**.
 * 09/25/2020.
 One paper was accepted to **NeurIPS 2020**.